 The first preventive conservation of a part of the mosaics in Stobi started in the 1930s and continued sporadically in the following decades.
 Nowadays many of the mosaics require urgent conservation and preservation due to the damages caused by the weather and lack of proper and constant maintenance in the past decades.
 In 2009, NI Stobi started a long-term program for complete conservation and exhibition of the mosaics at Stobi.
 Each Balkan Heritage Workshop contributes to this program and facilitates significantly the conservation of at least one of the endangered mosaics!

-Thank to the hardworking conservation team of NI Stobi and all project participants as well as the Balkan Heritage funding in 2012 and 2013 two of the floor mosaics in the Theodossian Palace of Stobi were successfully conserved.
-In 2014 the project will move on to conservation of one of the mosaics in the Episcopal Basilica, which is considered to be the oldest and most important Early Christian monument in the Republic of Macedonia.
+Thank to the hardworking conservation team of NI Stobi and all project participants as well as the Balkan Heritage funding in 2012 and 2013 two of the floor mosaics in the Theodosian Palace of Stobi were successfully conserved.
+In 2014 and 2015 the students participated in the conservation and restoration project of the mosaics from the narthex of the Episcopal basilcia which is considered to be the oldest and most important Early Christian monument in the Republic of Macedonia.
+A project for conservation of the baptisterium of the Episcopal Basilica funded by The U.S. Ambassadors Fund for Cultural Heritage Preservation, 2016 is running at the moment.

 A pick-up may be arranged from one of the nearest airports: Skopje (Macedonia) and Thessaloniki (Greece) upon request.